jwikman/DirectionsWebinar2025/.github/instructions/translate-xlf.instructions.md

 </ReasoningAndPreambles>

 <AssumptionsPolicy>
-"Do not assume anything" applies to the SETUP phase, not during translation batches.
-All ambiguities and uncertainties must be resolved BEFORE starting translation work:
+IMPORTANT: "Do not assume anything" applies ONLY to the SETUP phase, NOT during translation batches.

+During SETUP phase - ask for clarity when:
 - Missing glossary column → auto-create it using getGlossaryTerms
 - File locations unclear → ask for clarity
 - Conflicting glossary entries → ask for clarity
 - Language code mapping unclear → ask for clarity

 Once translation batches begin, you MUST continue without stopping.
 Use your best judgment based on context, glossary, and existing translations.
-The goal is continuous progress - do not interrupt batch processing to ask questions.
+The goal is continuous progress - do not interrupt batch processing to ask questions about translation choices, time, tokens, or workload.
 </AssumptionsPolicy>

 <QualityChecklistPerBatch>